Natnael-Getahun/my-blogdown-blog/content/project/ai_survey/index.md

 - Survey
 date: "2025-06-30"
 draft: false
-excerpt: It didn't take long to decide our research title when we were given a final project during 3rd year as Statistics majors.
-I, for one, have been noticing the different patterns in AI usage and dependency among different departments and years in our campus.
-We set out to quantify and visualize this dependency.
-Here is a glimpse of the final results (and the mistake we made along the way).
+excerpt: Choosing our research topic came naturally when we were assigned our project as third-year statistics majors.
+We had already observed distinct patterns in how students across different departments and academic years were were using AI tools on campus.
+Our goal became clear... quantify and visualize this growing dependency.
+What followed was an insightful journey of dicovery (and a few mistakes along the way).
+Here's a look at our findings.
 layout: single
 links:
 - icon: chart-bar